rindus-technology/.github/profile/README.md

-# We create technology.

-## We do it the rindus way.
+# We do it the rindus way.
 Because we love people.

 We help companies to shape their perfect software development teams.